How Should You Buy Gold? Physical vs. Paper Gold

 2. Universally Accepted Throughout World History and Cultures

-Gold has been universal currency and symbol of prosperity around the globe for millennia.
+Gold has been a universal currency and symbol of prosperity around the globe for millennia.
 From the treasures of ancient Babylon to the most fortified vaults in Fort Knox, the legend of King Midas to James Bond’s Goldfinger, the first Olympic medals to this year’s Oscar awards — gold has played an essential role in human history as a sign of wealth, prosperity, and achievement.

 Before paper currency, gold itself was used as money for over 2,300 years.
 Persia, ancient Greece, and the Roman Empire through to the colonial empires of Spain, Portugal, and Britain used gold for currency.
 Fiat currencies used the gold standard for valuation well into the 20th century.
 So, to this day, gold is recognized as a global currency.